alan-platform/alan-platform.github.io/pages/tutorials/IDE tutorial.md

 ## Files and folders
 Applications are developed on the Alan platform through building models, defining interfaces, creating migrations, configuring settings, etc. All these activities make use of specific files within specific folders.
 This structure of files and folders is needed to be able to build an application from it.
 These files in their specific folders are mainly used during working on the tutorial:
 ![Files](./images_IDE/005.png)
 The `application.alan` file in folder `models/model` will contain the model of your application.
 The `migration.alan` file in folder `migration/initialization` is used when data used by your application needs to be migrated from the current to a next version of your application.
-To not make things too difficult during working on the tutorial we provide migration files for each topic of the tutorial in the corresponding folders.
+To not make things too difficult during working on the tutorial 'Model Language', we provide migration files for each topic of the tutorial.
+Location of the appropriate files within the folder `_tutorials` (available in your project) can be found at the end of each topic.
+By copying and pasting the migration file the data within the migration file becomes available within your app.
+With an empty migration file your app will not have any data to work with, which is also not a problem in the early topics.
 Also a model file is provided for each topic in case you can't correct any errors that might occur during working through the tutorial.
-Using a specific migration or model from the tutorial folder can be achieved by copying the specific file to the correct folder.
+In the tutorial 'Model Language', at the end of each topic information is provided on which folder to use (if needed) in that particular topic.

 ## Compile and deploy
 Once you've written a model and want to see the result, computer readable files need to be created by translating (compiling) the content of your files.
 This requires two steps: